 Don’t get me wrong, I want my kiddos to learn letters and letter sounds as well.
 But, I do not believe that pushing my preschoolers with flashcards and drill and practice is the way to go.
 I mean, they do learn best through play- God made them that way!
 So, why don’t we have fun and play while learning letters?

-So, in today's newsletter I thought I'd share some of the ideas I use to bring letter learning into circle time.
+So, I’m sharing 8 ideas that I use to bring letter learning into circle time.
 These are the ways that I purposefully plan letter experiences for my preschoolers (which happens to be in circle time for us).
 But, please know that we do connect with letters and sounds all day long through books, centers, conversations and other activities.

 Included in the link below you will find 8 alphabet ideas for circle time.
 You will also find my letter cards (NOT flashcards…please, please do not use these as flashcards).
 Letter cards are what I use to help children visualize the letters and I use them in all the activities in circle time.